 24 hours of Charlotte

-Do you like worship?
-Visit theNotre-Dame church, where the castle of Altkirch was located at the time.
+Do you like the cult?
+Visit the'Notre-Dame church, where the castle of Altkirch was located at the time.
 There are still some vestiges behind the church.
-In the lower town is also the Saint-Morand Priory, another building that you can reach via a marked path from the center in about fifteen minutes.
+In the lower town is also the Saint-Morand Priory, another building that you can reach via a marked path from the center in around fifteen minutes.

 Do you like to walk?
 That turns out well !
-Push up to rue du Roggenberg, all you have to do is climb… but the view is worth the effort: a superb panorama over the roofs of Altkirch and in particular that of the Museum with its colorful tiles.
+Push up to rue du Roggenberg, all you have to do is climb… but the view is worth the effort: a superb panorama over the roofs of Altkirch and in particular that of the Museum with its colored tiles.